-This means that private schools may publish their own reopening standards for the summer.
+This means that private schools may publish their own reopening standards.
 Two important things to keep in mind:

 1. The TEA guidelines establish a standard of care.
 This means that to deviate from these guidelines too much may open your school to legal liability.

 2. The executive order states explicitly that the private school plan should be “similar” to the TEA plan.
 This is a directive to stay as close to the TEA plan as possible while creating a reopening scenario that fits your individual campus.